Can an LLM Learn Preferences from Choice Data?: Prompts

 \item System role: I want you to act as a recommendation system for our valuable customers.
 One of our customers will be given 25 rounds of decision-making tasks, and you will be responsible for providing recommendations for the customer.
 You should use your best judgment to come up with solutions that the customer likes most.
 You must provide your answers in every round.
 If you do not provide an answer, I will assume you are making a random choice and will implement it for the customer.

-\item Assistant role: In each round, the customer will have 100 points that need to be invested between asset A and asset B. The customer will get a return from one of the 25 rounds randomly.
-In the selected paying round, the customer has a 50\% chance to get the return from asset A or the other 50\% chance to get the return from asset B.
+\item User role: In each round, the customer is endowed with a budget of 100 dollars for allocation between asset A and asset B. One of the 25 rounds is randomly selected for payment.
+In the selected paying round, the customer has a 50\% probability that the realized payoff is determined by the allocation to asset A and a 50\% probability that it is determined by the allocation to asset B.

-To help you understand the customer's preferences, we asked the customer to participate in \underline{25} rounds of the same tasks.
+To help you understand the customer's preferences, we asked the customer to participate in 25 rounds of the same tasks.
 The following data table summarizes the customer's choices.

 \underline{[DATA]}